nida179/nida179/README.md

 - Buiding meaningful Projects

 ## About Me:

--🎓 CS Student
+-🎓CS Student.

--💡  Passionate about problem solving
+-💡Passionate about problem solving.

--🚀 Exploring projects to sharpen programming skills
+-🚀Exploring projects to sharpen programming skills.

-=🌱 Currently learning Java OOP and building coding logic -🤖 Interested in AI/ML but focusing on Java foundations first -✨ Aspiring to become a good programmer and build useful apps.
+=🌱Currently learning Java OOP and building coding logic.

+-🤖Interested in AI/ML but focusing on Java foundations first.

+-✨Aspiring to become a good programmer and build useful apps.